Non-thermal plasma density redistribution in planetary magnetospheres due to ion-cyclotron waves: Plasma density redistribution for non-thermal plasmas

 In that case, there is an equilibrium between the spatial term of the PF and the MMP term.
 This solution resembles the form of the non-PF solution, but instead of having the gravity acceleration inside the integral, it has $\Phi_1(x_\parallel,0)/\Phi_3(x_\parallel,0)$ as we can see comparing Equation \eqref{eq:Cold_Withoutg_case} with the $\nu = 0$ solution

-We now analyze the behavior of the ODE with respect to its parameters.
+We now analyze the ODE's behavior with respect to its parameters.
 Following the procedure in \citet{Guglielmi_Hayashi_Lundin_Potapov_1999}, it is useful to study the nullclines to determine the extreme values of the density and whether they correspond to minima or maxima.
-Considering $dn/dx_\parallel = 0$ in Eq.~\eqref{eq:ODE}, we obtain that the nullcline $n_c(x_\parallel)$ ( i.e, the possible values for extremes of the solution) is given by
+Considering $dn/dx_\parallel = 0$ in Eq.~\eqref{eq:ODE}, we obtain that the nullcline $n_c(x_\parallel)$ ( i.e, the possible values for extrema of the solution) is given by

 In case there is a minimum of the geomagnetic field at the equator, as in a dipolar model of the magnetosphere, the ODE for the density will also have a nullcline at $x_\parallel = 0$.
 The character of the solution will depend on whether the nullcline is above or below the initial condition $\bar{n} = 1$ for $x_\parallel = 0$, and on the sign of $d\bar{n}/dx_\parallel$ below and above the nullcline, as well as the characteristics of its slope.
 Therefore, it will be useful to calculate the critical value of $\Lambda = \nu^2/C_g$ as a function of $\bar{\omega}$ and $\beta_{\kappa 0}$ for which the nullcline at $x_\parallel = 0$ coincides with the initial condition, i.e $n_c(x_\parallel = 0) = \bar{n}(x_\parallel=0)=1$.
-Notice that $\Lambda$ quantifies the relative effect of the gravity compared to the PF in the density redistribution.
+Notice that $\Lambda$ quantifies the relative effect of gravity compared to the PF in the density redistribution.
 To perform a specific analysis of the nullclines, we first need to specify a particular geomagnetic field model.
 First, we define

 Then we obtain that the critical value $\Lambda_c$ that has to reach $\Lambda$ for the nullcline to match the initial condition at $x_\parallel = 0$ is given by